Catholic Church in Singapore: Founder

 Acknowledged as the founder of the Catholic Church here, Father Jean-Marie Beurel was notable for initiating the building of several Catholic churches, such as the Cathedral of the Good Shepherd and for establishing the first Missionary schools in Singapore.
-Of the initial Missionary schools, Saint Joseph's Institution, founded in 1852, was in the care of the Lasallian Brothers while the Convent of the Holy Infant Jesus, founded in 1854, was in the care of the Sisters of the Infant Jesus.
+Of the initial Missionary schools, the Convent of the Holy Infant Jesus, founded in 1854, was in the care of the Sisters of the Infant Jesus.
 These institutions catered to students of all faiths and backgrounds and many of the non-Catholics subsequently became converts.

 Subdivisions

 Historically (prior to independence in 1965), Catholic communities were divided along racial lines – centred along the entire length of Queen St in town: